 If your script hasn't returned a response by the second deadline, the handler is terminated and a default error response is returned.

 LoggingThe App Engine web server captures everything the handler script writes to the standard output stream for the response to the web request.
 It also captures everything the handler script writes to the standard error stream, and stores it as log data.
-Log data for your application can be viewed in the GCP Console using Stackdriver Logging.
+Log data for your application can be viewed in the Cloud Console using Stackdriver Logging.

 App cachingThe PHP runtime environment includes the OPcache which can cache PHP intermediate code and significantly improve your application's response time.
 You can disable OPcache caching by setting